jcstroud/radialx/docs/index.rst

 - ``bin_reflections``: reflections may be binned by resolution such that all the reflections within a shell
-  (specified by ``pattern_shells``) are taken to have the same peak shape (i.e. the same FWHM), making the calculations significantly faster at the expense of a small decrease in accuracy;
+  (specified by ``pattern_shells``) are taken to have the same center and peak shape (i.e. the same FWHM), making the calculations significantly faster at the expense of a small decrease in accuracy;
   values for ``bin_reflections`` may be ``True`` or ``False``